 Welcome to the Lake Eildon Fishing Guide.
-Lake Eildon is one of Victorias largest man-made lakes spanning over 500 kilometres located just under 3 hours drive northeast of Melbourne.
-Built in the 1950s for irrigation and generating electricity.
+Lake Eildon is one of Victoria’s largest man-made lakes spanning over 500 kilometres located just under 3 hour’s drive northeast of Melbourne.
+Built-in the 1950s for irrigation and generating electricity.
 The lake flows into the Goulburn river and Eildon pondage resembling a large waterway labyrinth as it passes many townships such as Bonnie Doon ( Ah the serenity ).
 It can be a daunting task to fish Lake Eildon because of its size and variety and some local know-how can be very important.
 Lake Eildon is an amazing and scenic fishing destination that contributes heavily to local tourism.
-It’s a fantastic place for camping and to target trophy-sized rainbow or brown trout during winter.
+It’s a fantastic place for camping and targeting trophy-sized rainbow or brown trout during winter.
 There is also plenty of golden perch, redfin, carp and Murray Cod.

 Things to do at Lake Eildon

-Please keep in mind that no boating is allowed in Eildon Pondage.
-But its land-based trout fishing during season-opening is quite epic.
+No boating is allowed in Eildon Pondage however the land-based trout fishing during season-opening is quite epic.

 Fishing at Lake Eildon

 10 years ago water levels were very low at Lake Eildon.
 Thankfully things have improved and it once again is a premier destination to catch Brown Trout and Rainbow Trout.
 We would highly recommend that you read our detailed guide on how to catch trout.
 This will be very important when targeting trout in both Lake Eildon and the Eildon Pondage.
 At Lake Eildon though there is also plenty of golden perch, redfin, carp and cod.